-Income Taxes: Prior to March 18, 1996, the Company had elected to be taxed as an S corporation under the Internal Revenue Code.
+INCOME TAXES: Prior to March 18, 1996, the Company had elected to be taxed as an S corporation under the Internal Revenue Code.
 The income of an S corporation is taxable to its stockholders rather than the Company itself.
 Income tax expense incurred prior to March 18, 1996, represents Illinois replacement tax.
 On March 18, 1996, the Company became a taxable C corporation.
-The pro forma provision for additional income taxes was calculated assuming the Company was operating as a taxable C corporation since January 1, 1995.
+The pro forma provision for additional income taxes was calculated assuming the Company was operating as a taxable C corporation since January 1, 1996.
 The Company accounts for certain income and expense items differently for financial reporting and income tax purposes.
 Deferred tax assets and liabilities are determined based on the difference between the financial statement and tax bases of assets and liabilities applying enacted statutory tax rates in effect for the year in which the differences are expected to reverse.

-Earnings Per Common Share: In February 1997, the Financial Accounting Standards Board issued Financial Accounting Standard No. 128 ("SFAS 128") addressing earnings per share.
-SFAS 128 changed the methodology of calculating earnings per share and requires disclosure of basic earnings per share and diluted earnings per share.
-The company adopted SFAS 128 in December 1997 and has retroactively restated all periods presented.
+EARNINGS PER COMMON SHARE: In February 1997, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards No. 128 ("Statement 128") addressing earnings per share.
+Statement 128 changed the methodology of calculating earnings per share and requires disclosure of basic earnings per share and diluted earnings per share.
+The Company adopted Statement 128 in December 1997 and has retroactively restated all periods presented.
 Basic earnings per common share are based on the average quarterly weighted average number of Class A and Class B shares of common stock outstanding.
 Diluted earnings per common share are adjusted for the assumed exercise of dilutive stock options.
 In computing the per share effect of assumed exercise, funds which would have been received from the exercise of options, including tax benefits assumed to be realized, are considered to have been used to purchase shares at current market prices, and the resulting net additional shares are included in the calculation of weighted average shares outstanding.

-Distributions: During the period prior to March 18, 1996, the Company operated as an S corporation and made periodic distributions of income to its stockholders which are reflected in the accompanying statements of stockholders' equity.
+DISTRIBUTIONS: During the period prior to March 18, 1996, the Company operated as an S corporation and made periodic distributions of income to its stockholders which are reflected in the accompanying statements of stockholders' equity.

-Use of Estimates: The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expense during the reporting period.
+USE OF ESTIMATES: The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expense during the reporting period.
 Actual results could differ from those estimates.

-Reclassifications: Certain items previously reported have been reclassified to conform with the 1997 presentation.
+RECLASSIFICATIONS: Certain items previously reported have been reclassified to conform with the 1998 presentation.

 NOTE 2.
-Capital Structure
+CAPITAL STRUCTURE